-As part of the North American International Freight Center, the Rickenbacker area has access to two of the nation’s largest rail providers, Norfolk Southern and CSX.
-These rail systems offer international and domestic customers the opportunity to reduce costs and increase competitiveness through coast-to-coast intermodal shipping options.
+To compete in the market, you must compete on the ground.
+And Rickenbacker International Airport’s coast-to-coast rail service gives you a competitive advantage.
+As part of the North American International Freight Center, the Rickenbacker area has access to two of the nation’s largest rail providers, providing you the opportunity to increase competitiveness through coast-to-coast intermodal shipping options.

 Norfolk Southern Rickenbacker Intermodal Terminal

 High capacity, high speed, state-of-the-art facility